Visibility is a Trap - the Source Book can be ordered here:

 ////////////////////////////////////////////////////////////////////////////////

-The project for this show is done with support from Konstnärsnämnden, The Swedish Arts Grants Committee.
+The project for this show was done with support from Konstnärsnämnden, The Swedish Arts Grants Committee.

 ////////////////////////////////////////////////////////////////////////////////